g-w1/blog/_drafts/writing-a-compiler.md

 At the start of the 2020 school year I wanted to learn more about compilers so I started writing a compiler.
 I did this as an independent study for school.
 I wanted to grow _dramatically_ as a thinker and learn a lot about computer science and compilers in specific.

 > Note: I may make some mistakes in this post.
-If that happens, please send me an email and ill correct it.
+If that happens, please send me an email and Ill correct it.

 # Why I Chose Rust

 I chose Rust for this because I wanted to learn it and it is just a very cool language.
+If you don't know of it, I think of it as aiming to be a replacement to C++.
 Some language features that make it very easy to write a compiler in are:

 **Enums (algebraic data types)**